S00085/cxp/4.proposed_solution_architecture/README.md

 ### Deployment Architecture
 ![Deployment Architecture](CMP_Deployment_View.png)

 * The new system will be deployed on Microsoft's Azure cloud platform.
-We will leverage Azure Platform Services, including Azure Kubernetes Service and Azure Postgres which are independent of the Azure-specific environment.
+We will leverage Azure Platform Services like Azure Kubernetes Service and Azure Postgres which are independent of the Azure-specific environment to avoid vendor locking
 * The application will be available in multiple regions, with the primary region being selected based on proximity to the operational area.
-Within each region, the application will be distributed across various Availability Zones for enhanced resilience.
+Within each region, the application will be distributed across multipe Availability Zones for enhanced resilience.
 * For orchestrating microservices, we will utilize Azure Kubernetes Service.
-These microservices will be developed using Spring Boot.
-The Hasura GraphQL Engine will facilitate the Case Management APIs, while Azure's native Cosmos GraphQLEngine will handle the Customer Profile APIs.
+These microservices will be developed using Spring Boot (Reactive Stack).
+* The Hasura GraphQL Engine will used.
-* To address caching needs across the application, Azure Redis Cache will be implemented.
+* To address caching needs across the application, Azure Redis Cache will be used.
 * For event streaming, Azure Event Hub is the chosen platform, complemented by Azure Stream Analytics for stream processing.
 Azure Databricks will be employed for both batch stream processing and machine learning tasks.
 * For real-time analytics, Apache Druid is selected, and Power BI will be used for reporting, drawing data from Snowflake and Apache Druid.
-* For orchestrating customer journeys, we will use a Journey Orchestrator.
-Complex orchestrations requiring greater flexibility will be handled by the Camunda Process Orchestration Engine.
+* For orchestrating customer journeys, we will use a Journey Orchestrator Microservice.
+Complex orchestrations requiring greater flexibility will be handled by the Camunda Process Orchestration Engine as extension to Journey Orchestrator Microservice.
-* Customer profiles, along with related data such as bookings, flights, and baggage, will be stored in the Azure Cosmos graph DB.
+* Customer profiles, along with its relatioships such as bookings, flights, and baggage, will be stored in the Azure Cosmos graph DB.
-* FormIO will serve as the case management form designer.
+* FormIO will serve as the case management form designer and Case data will be stored in Azure Cosmos DB with MongoDB API compatibility
-* Case data will be stored in Azure Cosmos DB with MongoDB API compatibility, and the Process Orchestration Engine will utilize Managed Elasticsearch.
+* Process Orchestration Engine will utilize Managed Elasticsearch.
 The process models for orchestration will be stored in a Managed PostgreSQL Database.
 * API security will be maintained using OAuth, with Azure Application Gateway, including a Web Application Firewall (WAF), managing API access.
 Solace will facilitate real-time integration with other enterprise systems, bridging with Azure Event Hub for this purpose.
 Azure Data Factory will handle all batch integrations.
 * Azure ExpressRoute will be used for secure, reliable connectivity to on-premise data centers.